Treating Dog Aggression: Your Guide to Understanding Treatment

 Humans grossly underestimate the needs of dogs.

-Boredom, unnecessary stress, unpredictable change, anxieties, confusion conflicts, frustration and insecure attachments can make the best of us difficult to deal with.
+Boredom, unnecessary stress, unpredictable change, anxieties, confusion conflicts, frustration, and insecure attachments can make the best of us difficult to deal with.
 Sadly, much of what we do or don’t do contributes to challenges in the lives of our dogs.

 3. Physical